ffleming/dogsay/README.md

 5. Create a new Pull Request

 ## Todo
-* Leaner requires
 * Tests
-* Show all dogs method
-* Allow specifying dog on command line
+* Handle invalid dog specified on command line
 * More dogs!

 ##Acknowledgments